What next for Lukaku, Tuchel & Chelsea after Man City defeat ends title hopes?

 Chelsea had gone into the game knowing that victory was imperative if they were to give themselves any hope of lifting a first Premier League title since 2017.

-However, they never looked remotely like winning.
-Indeed, they couldn't even muster a shot on goal in the first half.
+However, they never looked like winning.
+In fact, they couldn't even muster a shot on goal in the first half.

 The £97.5 million ($136m) signing from Inter recently piled more pressure on himself to justify his lofty transfer fee by conducting an unsanctioned interview with Sky Sport Italia in which he professed his love for his former club.